A regularity theory for random elliptic operators: Acknowledgements

 \section{Acknowledgements}

+We thank Peter Bella, Mitia Duerinckx, and Julian Fischer for suggestions on the manuscript.
 AG acknowledges financial support from the European Research Council under the European Community's Seventh Framework Programme (FP7/2014-2019 Grant Agreement QUANTHOM 335410).
-AG anf FO acknowledge the hospitality of the Institut Mittag-Leffler during the thematic program ``Homogenization and Random Phenomenon".
-SN appreciates funding by the DFG in the context of the Dresden Institutional Strategy ``The Synergetic University''.
+SN acknowledges support by the DFG in the context of TU Dresden's Institutional Strategy ``The Synergetic University''.
+AG and FO acknowledge the hospitality of the Mittag-Leffler Institute and the support of the Chaire Schlumberger at IH\'ES.